lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/parameters.md

 ### Inicialização Customizada

-Sometimes, the initialization methods we need are not provided by the deep learning framework.
-In the example below, we define an initializer for any weight parameter $w$ using the following strange distribution:

 Às vezes, os métodos de inicialização de que precisamos não são fornecidos pela estrutura de *Deep Learning*.
 No exemplo abaixo, definimos um inicializador